ge0rgetang/PyFlask_section_6/README.md

-# PyFlask_section_5
+# PyFlask_section_6
-Udemy PyFlask: Project 3
+Udemy PyFlask: Project 4

-Running in venv, to start:
+Running in venv, to start: python app.py
-1. python create_tables.py
-2. python app.py

-Using sqlite3 for db.
+Using SQLite3 and SQLAlchemy for db.

-This is an extension from section_4
+This is an extension from section_5